dkimhw/launch_school/js_109/js_109_written.md

 * Truthiness (**Understand false and true vs. falsy and truthy**)

-  * Definitions (refine more):
+  * Definitions:

     * **falsy**: refers to values that evaluates as false.
-      * Not the same thing as being actually `true`
+      * Not the same thing as being actually the boolean value of `true`
     * **truthy**: refers to values that evaluates as true.
-      * Not the same thing as being actually `false`
+      * Not the same thing as being actually the boolean value of `false`

   * Notice that we use "evaluates as false" or "evaluates as true".
 Saying that an expression returns `true` or `false` is not the same as saying that it returns a truthy or falsy value, or that it evaluates as true or false.
 The terms true and false refer to the Boolean values `true` and `false`.

-  * Truthiness means that we can use any condition or logical expression because JavaScript considers any non-zero (and non-NaN) numbers to be truthy.
+  * Truthiness means that we can use any logical expression in a conditional statement because JavaScript considers any non-zero (and non-NaN) numbers to be truthy.
 It does not mean that `num` is equal to `true`:

     ```javascript
   let num = 5;